quaelin/node_api_exercise/README.md

 ## Running locally

-The app was built using Node.js 18.
-To get it running, do:
+The app was built using Node.js 20.12.2

 ```sh
 $ npm ci